-Once you have read and understood all the information, including the risk of complications, and you agreed to undergo the examination, please sign, and date the consent form.
+Once you have read and understood all the information, including the risk of complications, and you agree to undergo the examination, please sign and date the consent form.
 A copy of your consent form will be provided should you require it, so please do ask for a copy.
 Please remember to bring the consent form to your appointment.

-What is a Flexible Sigmoidoscopy?
+What is a flexible sigmoidoscopy?

-This examination is very accurate way of looking at the lining of the left side of your large bowel (Colon).
+This examination is a very accurate way of looking at the lining of the left side of your large bowel (colon).
 It is carried out by or under the supervision of a trained doctor or nurse called an endoscopist.
-The instrument used is called a colonoscope or flexible sigmoidoscope.
+The instrument used is called a flexible sigmoidoscope or colonoscope.
 This is gently inserted into your rectum.
 The scope has a light which is shone onto the lining of your bowel.
-It also has a very small camera which sends a live image to a screen where it is viewed by the Endoscopist.
+It also has a very small camera which sends a live image to a screen where it is viewed by the endoscopist.

-During the examination the Endoscopist may need to take some small tissue samples, called biopsies, for analysis under a microscope in our laboratories - this is painless.
-The tissue samples and associated clinical information will be kept and may be used for teaching purposes and for research aimed at improving diagnosis and treatment of bowel diseases.
+During the examination the endoscopist may need to take some small tissue samples, called biopsies, for analysis under a microscope in our laboratories - this is painless.
+The tissue sample and associated clinical information will be kept and may be used for teaching purposes and for research aimed at improving diagnosis and treatment of bowel diseases.
 This may benefit other patients in the future.
-If you do not wish for us to keep the tissue sample for this purpose, please tick the appropriate boxes on the consent form.
-If you have any further questions or concerns, please ask the Endoscopist before signing the consent form.
-Images from the Flexible Sigmoidoscopy will be kept in your health records.
+If you do not wish us to keep the tissue sample for this purpose please tick the appropriate boxes on the consent form.
+If you have any further questions or concerns, please ask the endoscopist before signing the consent form.
+Images from the flexible sigmoidoscopy will be kept in your health record.

 A sedative is not usually necessary.
 (Rarely the doctor will recommend a sedative.
-Please information about sedation below).
+Please see page 7 for more information about this.)